jdiogobc/personal_website/content/home/experience.md

   company_url = "https://beersandboomerangs.com"
   location = "Lisbon - Portugal"
   date_start = "2021-01-15"
-  date_end = ""
+  date_end = "2023-11-22"
   description = """
-  - I was the main developer and technical artist in the team of 2 that developed Beers and Boomerangs
+  - Main developer and technical artist in the team of 2 that developed Beers and Boomerangs
+  - Nominee for Best Game in IGN's Rogue Jam.
+  - Best Internation Indie Game at PGA awards.
-  - Published the game in 5 Platforms (Oculus, Pico, Steam, iQIYI, HTC)
+  - Published the game on 5 Platforms (Oculus, Pico, Steam, iQIYI, HTC)
-  - Ported it to both PCVR and Standalone
   - Co-Founded the company
   """